Szymon-Stefanski/www.szymonstefanski.com/README.md

 🌐 [www.szymonstefanski.com](https://www.szymonstefanski.com)

-This is my personal website created to showcase who I am, my skills, and selected projects.
+This is my personal webpage created to showcase who I am, my skills, and selected projects.
 It's a place where I present my work, background, and ways to get in touch.

 ## 💻 Technologies Used